Len Ashurst: Sunderland

-Hartlepool
+Hartlepool United

-After receiving a testimonial match against Newcastle United, Ashurst was given a free-transfer to Hartlepool where he became a player-manager.
+After receiving a testimonial match against Newcastle United, Ashurst was given a free-transfer to Hartlepool United where he became a player-manager.
 He ended his playing career in the 1972–73 season while at Hartlepool, and subsequently remained manager until May 1974 when he was appointed manager of Gillingham.

 Managerial career

 Ashurst managed Gillingham, Sheffield Wednesday, Newport County and Cardiff City before returning to Sunderland as manager in March 1984.

 Ashurst was appointed manager of Newport County in 1978 following the departure of Colin Addison to West Bromwich Albion.
 Ashurst was manager from 1978 to 1982, the most successful period in the club's history.
-Newport were promoted to the Third Division in the 1979–80 season and won the Welsh Cup, entitling them to play in the 1980–81 season European Cup Winners' Cup, reaching the quarter finals.
+Newport were promoted to the Third Division in the 1979–80 season and won the Welsh Cup, entitling them to play in the 1980–81 season European Cup Winners' Cup, reaching the quarter-finals.
 Ashurst was sacked by Newport County in February 1982 and Addison returned as team manager.
 The team, largely assembled by Ashurst, attained Newport County's highest post-war finish in the 1982–83 season, 4th in the Third Division, narrowly missing out on promotion.

 His time as Sunderland manager was not successful, despite his taking them to their first ever League Cup final.
 Performance in the league was poor and Sunderland were relegated from the first division.
 Ashurst was sacked in May 1985.

 After the Sunderland job, Ashurst went on to become a coach with Kuwait national football team and later the Qatar national football team.
 He was manager of Qatari club Al-Wakrah and also coached in Malaysia.

 After returning to England, he was assistant manager of Blackpool, and then in September 1989 he returned for a second spell as manager of Cardiff City following the departure of Frank Burrows.
 He spent two years in Ninian Park before resigning in 1991 as the team struggled both on and off the pitch.
 His last managerial role was a one-year stay at Weymouth.